mobiletest2016/machine-learning-articles/articles/introduction-to-transformers-in-machine-learning.md

 2. The same is true for memory: the hidden state is passed to the next prediction step, meaning that most of the contextual information available is related to what the model has seen in the short term.
 With classic RNNs, models therefore face a long-term memory issue, in that they are good at short-term memory but very bad at longer-term memory.
 3. Processing happens sequentially.
 That is, each word in a phrase has to be passed through the recurrent network, after which a prediction is returned.
 As recurrent networks _can_ be intensive in terms of the computational requirements, it can take a while before an output prediction is generated.
 This is an inherent problem with recurrent networks.

 Fortunately, in the 2010s, **[Long Short-Term Memory](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/a-gentle-introduction-to-long-short-term-memory-networks-lstm.md)** networks (LSTMs, top right) and **Gated Recurrent Units** (GRUs, bottom) were researched and applied to resolve many of the three issues above.
 LSTMs in particular, through the cell like structure where memory is retained, are robust to the vanishing gradients problem.
-What's more, because memory is now maintained separately from the previous cell output (the \[latex\]c\_{t}\[/latex\] flow in the LSTM image below, for example), both are capable of storing longer-term memory.
+What's more, because memory is now maintained separately from the previous cell output (the $c\_{t}$ flow in the LSTM image below, for example), both are capable of storing longer-term memory.

 Especially when the **attention mechanism** was invented on top of it, where instead of the hidden state a weighted context vector is provided that weighs the outputs of all previous prediction steps, long-term memory issues were diminishing rapidly.
 The only standing problem remained that processing had to be performed sequentially, imposing a significant resource bottleneck on training a model for Natural Language Processing.